 The following actions may be taken on unpaid accounts:

-Financial Hold: A student will have a financial hold placed on their account and will not be able to register for future classes, obtain transcripts, access your Banner account, etc.
+Financial Hold: A student will have a financial hold placed on their account and will not be able to register for future classes, obtain transcripts, access your Banner account, etc. Per Va Code § 23.1-900.2, no public institution of higher education shall condition the release of an academic transcript to a student currently or formerly enrolled at such institution on the payment of an outstanding debt if:

+Such outstanding debt is less than $500;

+Such outstanding debt is less than $1,000 and such currently or formerly enrolled student received a Federal Pell Grant at any time during his enrollment; or

+Such currently or formerly enrolled student has enrolled in a repayment plan and has made at least three consecutive monthly payments on such outstanding debt

 Collection Agency: A student’s account will be placed with a collection agency and the student will be responsible for any collection costs incurred.